 Nina Tomaro | Marketing and Communications, Mind Share Partners

-This article was orignally published on Mind Share Partners' "Mental Health at Work" section on Thrive Global.
+This article was originally published on Mind Share Partners' "Mental Health at Work" section on Thrive Global.

 Q: Could you share a brief synopsis about your background and what you are up to in the world?